 The NBCL team members participated in multiple events at SC'18!!

 The OSU booth featured leading speakers from academia and industry!!

 Click here for more information!!

 Welcome to the NeuroHPC project created by the Network-Based Computing Laboratory of The Ohio State University.
 This project is aimed at bringing High-Performance Computing (HPC) to the field of Neuroscience.
 Availability of high-resolution neuroimaging and massively parallel computation support in modern HPC clusters have fueled an interest in Computational Neuroscience.
 This has triggered the development of algorithms to process neuroimaging data.
 However, most of these algorithms have been limited to a single core.
 In order to scale up and scale out these algorithms and bring HPC capabilities to the Neuroscience arena, we propose, MPI-LiFE; a scalable and distributed tool for statistical evaluation of brain connectomes.

 MPI-LiFE is a parallel implementation of the LiFE method in the Encode Toolbox using the MVAPICH2 MPI library.
 The parallel implementation uses an MPI-based distributed algorithm for sparse multiway matrix multiplication which is heavily used in the optimization algorithm in LiFE.
 MPI-LiFE takes advantage of efficient communication in MVAPICH2 to drastically improve performance.
-Major features of MPI-LiFE 0.9 are given below.
+Major features of MPI-LiFE 0.9.5 are given below.
 New features and enhancements compared to the 0.9 release are marked as (NEW).